ohpyupi/study.security-plus/security-basics.md

   * Commonly shipped with default configuration including the username and password
 * Examples
   * Watches, lightbulbs, UAVs, drones, internet cameras

+### Misc.
+* Banner
+  * Describes a text message containing system information details after connecting to a service on a server